shazad-ali/shazad-ali.github.io/about.md

 # A little bit about me

 I graduated from Staffordshire University in 2014.

-I am a hardworking, trustworthy and reliable individual with a wide imagination.
-I love to meet new people and make new friends.
-I learn new skills and adapt to new experiences quickly and effectively.
-I love challenges and I am full of confidence who loves to expand my knowledge and experience in various subjects.
-I love creating assets for games and aspire to work within the industry as a 3D Animation Artist, Character Designer or Environment Artist.
+I love challenges and I am full of confidence, I enjoy learning as it helps me develop my understanding.

+I enjoy creating assets for games and aspire to work within the industry as a 3D animation artist, character designer or environment artist.

-I have used extensively Adobe Photoshop, Autodesk 3Ds Max, Autodesk Maya, Zbrush, Unity and Unreal Engine 4.
+I have used extensively Adobe photoshop, Autodesk 3Ds max, Autodesk maya, Zbrush, Unity and Unreal engine 4.

 ## Contact me